Computational-Plant-Science/plantit/README.md

 ## Environment variables

-Docker will read environment variables in the following format from a file named `.env` in the `plantit` root directory (if the file exists):
+Docker will read environment variables in the following format from a file named `.env` in the project root directory (if the file exists):

 ```
 key=value